UPcload/FitAnalytics-WebWidget-iOS/README.md

 **`- (void) close`**

 Close the widget and remove the widget markup.
-Will trigger the **webWidgetDidClose** callback when it has finished.
+Will trigger the **webWidgetDidClose** callback when it finishes.

 ```objc
 [self.widget close];